benhamill/changems/README.md

 On the [Ruby Rogues](http://rubyrogues.com) podcast, [Nick Quaranto](http://quaran.to) (of [Gem Cutter](http://rubygems.org) fame) was talking about rubygems-related projects he'd like to see.
 He mentioned something about a web app that would do something with gems' change logs.
 I thought that sounded like an interesting idea.

 I envision an app that tracks entries that gem authors put in their change log and allows users to easily see what changes are associated with which version.
-Users will be able to search for gems by name and then brows their versions or select a range of versions to see changes from.
+Users will be able to search for gems by name and then browse their versions or select a range of versions to see changes from.

 ## Road Map